 We need to test basic Laravel skills, right?
 So the project should be simple, but at the same time touch majority of fundamentals.
 Also, it should be possible to do within a day or so - in some cases, you would even pay them for spending their time.

 With that in mind, here's a project I came up with.

 Basically, project to manage companies and their employees.
 Mini-CRM.

-- Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register
+Use Laravel's starter kit for auth and basic theme, but remove ability to register